dscnsec/DSC-NSEC-Forum-APP/README.md

 #### How to contact us

-In the initial bonding period you can talk to us mentors and clear any doubt that you may have regarding the project.
+In the initial bonding period you can talk to the mentors and clear any doubt that you may have regarding the project.
 The official slack workspace of DSC NSEC is : [DSC NSEC Slack](https://tiny.cc/dscnsec-slack) The channels for Winter Of Code is `winterofcode` and the channel for this project is `dsc-nsec-forum-app-woc2019`.
 In case of any doubts hit us up on slack and we will get back to you.